prologin/camisole/doc/index.rst

 camisole's documentation
 ========================

-|project| is a source compiler and test runner.
-You give some untrusted
+|project| is a **secure online judge** for code compilation and execution.
+You
-source code and a test suite, and |project| compiles the code and runs it against the test suite.
+give some untrusted source code and a test suite, and |project| compiles the code and runs it against the test suite.

 It uses isolate_ as a backend to safely compile and execute source codes using linux kernel features such as namespaces, cgroups, chroot and resources limits.

 |project| is aimed at:

-- Computer science teachers who want to grade their students or provide them with an online tool to check their own code.
+- Computer science teachers who want to **grade their students** or provide them with an online tool to check their own code.
-- Programming contests who want to grade the submissions of the contestants.
+- Programming contests who want to grade the submissions of the contestants with an **online judge**.
-- Programming websites who want to have an interactive demo where people can run arbitrary code.
+- Programming websites who want to have an interactive demo where people can **run arbitrary code**.
 - Online compiler/interpreter websites.

 |project| handles all major languages, and can be easily extended to support